|

 time, suggested the idea of an innovative

-independent elements, all easily removable and some vertically movable in
+easily removable and some vertically movable in order to alternatingly leave

-order to alternatingly leave free the parts of the body subject to the
+free the parts of the body subject to the formation of bedsores.
+The

-formation of bedsores.
-The periodic interruption of pressure on the
+periodic interruption of pressure on the corresponding parts of the body as

-prevents the formation of bedsores but allows those that have previously
+well as their ventilation not only prevents the formation of bedsores but

-formed to heal more rapidly.
+allows those that have previously formed to heal more rapidly.

 The future?
 We have many projects in the works, but for obvious reasons,